nacular/doodle/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://github.com/pusolito/doodle/LICENSE)

+**Expressive:** Creating expressive, intuitive apps is natural with doodle.
+It handles all complex rendering and layout timing for you.
+You simply define your View heirarchy, business logic and go.
+User interactions (i.e. mouse and keyboard) are consistent and easy to use.

-Doodle lets you focus on building rich web applications without worrying about the nuances of HTML, Javascript or CSS.
+**Single-language:** Focus on your app and not the nuances of HTML, Javascript or CSS.
 With doodle, you write all parts of your application in Kotlin.

-Applications in Doodle are made with View heirarchies that allow for clear encapsulation of rendering and behavior.
-These Views are modular and composable, enabling reuse within or across apps.

-## Features

-- Pure Kotlin
-- No HTML or CSS
--
+This means you get all the power of a sophisticated, strongly-typed language.

+**Vector Oriented:** Its easy to build beautifully detailed UIs with doodle.
+All rendering in doodle is vector-oriented.
+So ellipses, paths, lines, affine transforms, gradients, etc. are simple to use.

+**Transparent:** Doodle hides the complexity of HTML and CSS, but it exposes control over all other aspects of UI presentation.
+This makes it easier to make guarantees about what is rendered.

+**Testable:** Apps written with doodle are dependency-injected.
+And there are no global objects that make mocking challenging.

 ## Installation